Copyright 2008-2015 Nokia Networks

 """

-matches = self._get_matches(list, pattern, case_insensitive,
+matches = self._get_matches(

-default = f"{seq2str2(list)} does not contain match for pattern '{pattern}'."
+report_error(f"{list} does not contain match for pattern '{pattern}'.", msg)

 [docs]

-case_insensitive: 'bool|None' = None,
+case_insensitive: "bool | None" = None,

-whitespace_insensitive: 'bool|None' = None,
+whitespace_insensitive: "bool | None" = None,

 ignore_case: bool = False,

-ignore_whitespace: bool = False):
+ignore_whitespace: bool = False,

 """Fails if ``pattern`` is found in ``list``.